-- a) Making provision for a minimum of 28 hectares of employment land over the plan period for B1, B2 and B8 Uses through: - i) Safeguarding existing employment land and existing employment land commitments for B1, B2 and B8 uses (in Policy EC2); - ii) Allocating 15.5 ha of additional employment land for B1, B2 and B8 Uses in Skipton (Policy SP5), Settle (Policy SP6) and Ingleton (Policy SP9) - b) Supporting sustainable economic activity within towns, villages and the rural areas, including the sustainable growth of the existing employment cluster at Broughton Hall Business Park; - c) Supporting enhanced transport connectivity with the wider Leeds City Region, Lancashire, Cumbria and Greater Manchester.
-This includes capacity and congestion mitigation improvements, pedestrian and cycle links to enhanced public transport facilities and protection of the original double track route of the Skipton to Colne railway line for future transport use as identified on the policies map.
+- a) Making provision for a minimum of 32 hectares of employment land over the plan period for B1, B2 and B8 Uses through: - i) Safeguarding existing employment land and existing employment land commitments for B1, B2 and B8 uses (in Policy EC2); and - ii) Allocating 15.63 ha of additional employment land for B1, B2 and B8 Uses in Skipton (Policy SP5), Settle (Policy SP6) and Ingleton (Policy SP9) - b) Supporting sustainable economic activity within towns, villages and the rural areas, including the sustainable growth of the existing employment cluster at Broughton Hall Business Park; - c) Supporting enhanced transport connectivity with the wider Leeds City Region, North Yorkshire, Lancashire, Cumbria and Greater Manchester.
+This includes:- - i) capacity and congestion mitigation improvements; - ii) pedestrian and cycle links to enhanced public transport facilities; - iii) protection of the original double track route of the Skipton to Colne railway line for future rail transport use as identified on the policies map, and - iv) support for the re-opening of former Crosshills Railway Station by safeguarding land at the former railway station from other forms of development, as identified on the policies map.